marcmesafervfx/MMF_Hou_VEXSnippets/README.md

 *Reference Code*: 77666090
 > [!NOTE]
 > This example needs to be tested inside a CVEX Shader Builder with a Inline Code node.
 It requires the creation of some external parameters to link the STMap file, aperture and focal length of the camera.
+> To be able to use it in Karma, you'll need to create an HDA and embbed the code into it.
+For mantra works without having to explicitly create that HDA.

 > [!TIP]
 > You can link the parameters from the CVEX Shader Builder to the actual camera values.